zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-search.md

             e.sender.value(""); // Clear the user entered search term.

 **e.sender** is the jQuery object representing the &lt;input&gt; element.
 The **.value()** method is also standard jQuery, and sets the value of the &lt;input&gt; element to an empty string.
-This triggers Kendo to put the placeholder message back in place.
+This triggers Kendo UI to put the placeholder message back in place.

 Next we want to display the album details to the user.
 To do this, we need to get the album ID.
 This process was somewhat complicated.
 You may have noticed we added a **data-album-id** attribute to each search result on our template: